ryanwisemanmusic/Rosetta-3/README.md

 # Rosette

-Announcement [6/7/26]: THIS PROJECT IS INTENDED FOR USE IN XENIA/XENIA CANARY EVENTUALLY!
+ANNOUNCEMENT [6/7/26]: THIS PROJECT AIMS FOR BROAD SYSTEMS SUPPORT THROUGH A VARIETY OF SOFTWARE TESTS, AND IS INTENDED FOR USE IN XENIA/XENIA CANARY EVENTUALLY.

 Apple dropping Rosetta 2 is why I am writing Rosette.
 Losing access to this software means many developers are in need of a replacement tool.